 The HR values of 130-209 bpm obtained during the SST were comparable with data found in literature: 130-210 bpm (Hobo et al. 1998; Misumi et al.1994a,b; Thomas et al. 1980).
 In this study, it was found that HR is not a good parameter to predict performance on the race track using the SST.
 Other previous studies about swimming test and race performance were also not able to find this correlation (Misumi et al. 1994a,b; Evans et al. 1993).
 Therefore, it seems that there is no relationship between HRs of horses during a swimming test and race performance on the race track.
 However, maximum HRs during the swimming test found in the present study (209 bpm) are comparable with the average maximum heart rate of 223 bpm in Thoroughbred horses during a race (Krzywanek et al. 1970).
 This has also been found in previous studies (Thomas et al. 1980; Misumi et al. 1994b).

 The present study HRs of horses did not seem to be repeatable between two swimming tests.
-However, Garcia et al. (1986) described also repeated swimming tests and they found that HRs of horses between two tests were comparable (117 ± 8 bpm and 110 ± 5 bpm).
+However, Garcia et al. (1986) described also repeated swimming tests and they found that HRs of horses between two tests were comparable (117 ± 8 bpm and 110 ± 5 bpm)..
 Why HRs in the present study were not comparable is not completely clear, however it may be partly explained by the fact that there was a long period between the repetition of the two tests as horses were often not earlier available to perform the second test.

 In contrary with the HRs of horses, their swimming speed was consistent and repeatable between the two swimming tests.
 Each horse seems to swim at its own ‘preferable’ swimming speed, and from the authors experience it was found that it is very difficult to change a horses’ speed during swimming.
 However, there was also no relationship between swimming speed of the horses and rating or race performance.